4slk4/calculator-using-flex-bison/README.md

 # SIMPLE CALCULATOR WITH FLEX & BISON

-The code only works on GNU/Linux system with installed Flex & Bison
+The code only works on GNU/Linux system with installed Flex & Bison.

 To compile, simply execute the command "make" and then "./calculator"